 - Examine best-selling products: With a simple Google search using the phrase “best selling products 2022,” you’ll come across a plethora of results to begin your research with.
 Digging deeper into these results will help you discover the most popular products.

 - Leverage social media platforms: Use social media platforms like Pinterest, Facebook, Instagram, TikTok, or Snapchat to look for trending product posts that are gaining high engagement or interest from a wider community.
+For example, print on demand wallets are a popular trend that may be worth taking advantage of.

 - Compare ideas on Google Trends: One of the easiest ways to identify the trend is by using Google Trends, which offers useful insights on what keywords people are mostly using to search on Google.
 It gives you historical trend data for a particular search phrase across different regions and languages.